 Best Time to Travel Lhuentse Khoma

 Khoma can be a good place for tourists who want to know more about Bhutan’s traditional art of weaving.
-They get to explore how Kishuthara kiras are actually woven before worn by beautiful models appearing in travel magazines and travel agency websites.
+They get to explore how Kishuthara kiras are actually woven before beautiful models appearing in travel magazines and travel agency websites wear them.

 However, your travel there would be more experiential if you plan your travel in winter.
-But it again depends on your main objective of travelling Lhuentse.
+But again it shall depend on your main objective of travelling Lhuentse.
 If your aim is to learn about Kishuthara kiras; how they are designed; how they are woven, better plan in winter.

 Moreover in winter, school going girls will also be on vacation learning the art of traditional weaving from elder weavers.
 I also want to visit Khoma once more in a winter.
 I want to see the classroom-like teaching and learning relationship among school girls and senior weaving women.